dayvisit/odin-recipes/README.md

-This is a project from theodinproject.com curiculum that demonstrats html and git basics.
+This is a project from theodinproject.com's curiculum that demonstrates html and git basics.

 Html so far is pretty straight forward.
 It's fun building things.